P0430 ford f150 (Code Meaning, Causes & Fix)

 If there’s another error code in the list of codes that can be displayed by the scan tool and it isn’t related to exhaust or catalytic converter problems (such as a bad oxygen sensor or vacuum leak), then that would be the likely cause of your Check Engine Light coming on.

-Can bad spark plugs cause P0430 CODE?
+Can bad spark plugs cause the P0430 code?

-Yes, a bad spark plug can cause the P0430 code to appear.
+A bad spark plug can cause the P0430 code to appear.
 The P0430 code is an indication of a problem with the catalytic converter not functioning properly.

 If one or more of your spark plugs are not working correctly, they may not be able to ignite all of the fuel in your engine.
 This means that some of your fuel will go unburned into your exhaust system which can cause problems with your catalytic converter and ultimately result in the P0430 diagnostic trouble code being set.